Creamy Tahini Dressing with Turmeric

 Ingredients Needed

 Plant-based milk.
 You can use any plant-based milk.
-I like my Homemade Almond Milk but cashew milk, coconut milk or oat milk work just as well.
-For a very thick sauce you can switch out for yoghurt.
+I like my Homemade Almond Milk or Cashew Milk.
+If you need a nut-free alternative then coconut milk or oat milk work just as well too.

 Lemon.
 You only need half just to juice.
 Roll the lemon on your work surface before juicing to make sure it releases its juices properly.